 One way to send a request is through a person's profile page.
-This is done by clicking the Actions button located below the person's photo.
-Click on the button and choose Request Assessment.
+This is done by using the actions drop down.
+Click on the drop down and choose Request Assessments.

 A page will then show all five assessments to choose and add a message to send with the request.
 You can select one assessment or multiple.